tjhamlet/tylercraig.me/docs/index.md

 ---

 # Who am I?

-I am an aspiring cybersecurity professional with strong problem-solving and organizational skills and extensive experience in cyber defense competitions such as CyberPatriot and RMCCDC.
-I have recently finished an undergraduate degree in computer science with an emphasis in cybersecurity.
-Since the completion of my degree, I intend to pursue a career in cybersecurity, to help make lives better by making the world a safer place.
+I am a Technical Product Specialist at Dynatrace, where I help customers optimize their digital performance.
+I have a degree in Computer Science from Colorado State University, with an emphasis in Cybersecurity and Networking.
+I am passionate about solving complex technical challenges and delivering innovative solutions.

 # Education